streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : resource

 Description
-: list of words to always be considered incorrect.
+: List of words to always be considered incorrect.

 Default
 : _- none -_